-$2,000 reward offered in Wyoming grizzly killing case
+$2K reward offered in Wyoming grizzly bear killing case

 CHEYENNE, Wyo.
-(AP) - Wildlife managers are offering an up to $2,000 reward for information about the illegal killing of a grizzly bear in central Wyoming.
+(AP) - Wildlife managers in Wyoming are offering an up to $2,000 reward for information about the illegal killing of a grizzly bear.

+The bear’s carcass was found Sept.
+9 on the Wind River Reservation, the U.S. Fish and Wildlife Service said in a statement on Wednesday.

 Grizzlies in the Yellowstone region are federally protected as a threatened species.
 Illegally killing one is punishable by up to six months in prison and a $25,000 fine.

-The bear was found Sept.
-9 in the Crow Creek drainage on the Wind River Reservation, the U.S. Fish and Wildlife Service said in a release Wednesday.

-The federal agency did not offer details including how the bear was killed and didn’t immediately return an email message seeking more information.
+The federal agency did not provide details about how the bear was killed and didn’t immediately return an email message seeking more information.

-Anyone with information about the crime may call the Eastern Shoshone and Northern Arapaho fish and game department at (307) 330-3208 or a Fish and Wildlife special agent at (307) 332-7607, or email lawenforcement@fws.gov, according to the release.

 Sign up for Daily Newsletters